 - Save the Date: Set the date and times early so parents can make their schedules around the conferences.
 Communicate times and logistics for sign-up as soon as possible and in a variety of ways.

 - Clear Conference Expectations: Provide a time limit for parent-teacher conferences.
 Share the agenda ahead of time.
 This helps teachers manage their conference scheduling appropriately and proactively lets parents know how much time they’ll have with the teacher.
-Managing parent expectations will be important for teacher conferences this year.
-Make sure all stakeholders know what conferences will look like and how much time they’ll have with the teacher
+Make sure all stakeholders know what conferences will look like and how much time they’ll have with the teacher.

 - Parent Sign-Ups: Create a plan for how parents sign up.
 Will they call the school to sign up?
 Will a front office manager keep track of all the conferences on a google sheet that teachers have access to?
 Parent-Teacher Conference Scheduling Resource Or do you prefer to have parents email the teacher directly to set up the conference?
 Do you want parents to fill out a survey with times they’re available and just schedule the conferences for each parent?
+Will teachers use an app like Calendly so parents can schedule from a variety of options that work for the teacher?
 Whatever way you want parents to sign up, make it clear to both parents and teachers!

 - Track the Conference Schedule: Help teachers keep track of conference times.
 They have a lot on their plates so make sure you have a system to help them keep track of it.
 The resource above is a helpful way to do that!